 Local bus (2.50 hour(s), 128km)

-Enjoy the free time in Pucon to either hike Villarica, raft or explore the area by foot.
+Enjoy free time in Pucon to hike Villarica, try whitewater rafting or explore the area by foot.

 Cross the Andes to Argentina.
-Stop for photo opportunities on a driving tour through the Seven Lake district.
+Travel by local bus to San Martin and transfer the rest of the way to Bariloche stopping for photos in the Seven Lake district.
 Enjoy a free evening in this beautiful waterfront town of Bariloche.

 Border Crossing (Chile - Argentina)

 Transfer to a Gaucho Ranch just outside of Bariloche.
-Enjoy an asado for lunch and take to the saddle with a Gaucho by your side.
+Enjoy a barbecue for lunch and take to the saddle with a Gaucho by your side.

 Enjoy the beautiful area of the Seven Lakes district.
-Take a hike in the countryside or visit the town, known for its shops and in particular, artisan chocolate.
+Take a hike in the countryside or wander the town, known for its shops and in particular, artisan chocolate.

 Fly north to the buzzing metropolis that is Buenos Aires, it is a vibrant city full of life.